imteekay/neural-network-from-scratch/README.md

 # Neural Network from Scratch

-Building a neural network from scratch and testing on the heart attack dataset
+Building a neural network from scratch and testing on the heart attack dataset: [notebook](heart-attack-analysis-prediction.ipynb)

 ## License